Capital Project

 The project will include:

-• Address significant damage to the exterior walls and roof due to water infiltration
+- Address significant damage to the exterior walls and roof due to water infiltration

-• Complete renovation of the entire building envelope
+- Complete renovation of the entire building envelope

-• Repair sidewalks due to uneven settling from water drainage issues
+- Repair sidewalks due to uneven settling from water drainage issues

 What was the outcome of the community vote?

-Superintendent Joseph Kardash noted that during in-person voting at the school site, 73 voted yes and 14 voted no. He stated:
+Superintendent Joseph Kardash noted that during in-person voting at the school site, 73 voted yes and 14 voted no. He stated: "We had an overwhelming positive response.
+The fact is, this project won’t require us to raise taxes, which eased any community concerns."

 What is the timeline for completion?

 District's detailed proposal submitted to the New York State Education Department in the Spring of 2025 has been approved.
-The District is now working with its architects, engineers, and construction manager to procure qualifed vendors.
+The District is now working with its architects, engineers, and the construction manager to procure qualified vendors.
 Once the RFP process is complete and bids are awarded, demolition and construction will begin.
 Given the size of the capital project, construction will proceed in multiple phases.
 The project is expected to be completed by Fall 2027.

 Who can I contact with questions?